 Tip 4 – Reduce Caffeine And Alcohol Intake

-It is important if you are having any real menopause and sleep issues that you avoid drinking too much alcohol or drinks with caffeine in them.
-Both of which can actually exacerbate other symptoms associated with the menopause.
+It is important if you are having menopause sleep issues that you avoid drinking too much alcohol or drinks with caffeine in them.
+Both of which can actually exacerbate other symptoms associated with the menopause such as night sweats that lead to disturbed sleep.

 However, if you do enjoy a nice cup of coffee or tea it is best to stop drinking it at least 8 hours before going to bed.
 The problem is that the caffeine in these can stay in your system for up to 8 hours.